 Fiji is the obvious choice for that all-important first post-pandemic stamp in your passport.
 One of the few countries in the world to have maintained ‘Covid-contained’ status since May 2020 Fiji is a safe option in every meaning of the word.
 It’s never too early to start dreaming of Fiji, where the Bula Spirit awaits you.

-It’s certainly the time of year to be dreaming of white sands and blue ocean, and with the year we’ve had, longing for fairer climes has become almost a full-time job by now.
-We’ve all struggled with ways to stay positive this year, when the challenges have come thick and fast.
+It’s certainly the time to be dreaming of white sands and blue ocean, and with the past year looming over us, longing for fairer climes has become almost a full-time job.
+We’ve all struggled with ways to stay positive when the challenges have come thick and fast.
 Yoga, breathing exercises, positive mantras, smile therapy: the Ensemble team has been willing to try anything to keep our outlook sunny.

 It’s no overstatement to say that Professor Lea Waters (PhD) is an expert on this subject – she is a real life doctor of Positive Psychology, with two decades of experience in the field.
 While it would have been great to have had the expertise of Dr Waters around the time of the second lockdown, we’re still very keen to soak up her wisdom now.
 Because what the heck kind of grinch doesn’t want to be happier?!

 Dr Waters thinks many of the secrets to happiness can be learned from our Fijian neighbours.
 It’s called the Bula Spirit, that special kind of happiness that radiates out of the Fijian people.
 According toDr Waters, “Fiji is the perfect place to find happiness.
 Fijians are always laughing and joking, they are quick to smile and share light-hearted moments with friends and strangers alike and they maintain a positive outlook, with emotions such as joy and contentment, even during traumatic events in life.”
 We’d certainly class 2020 as a traumatic event!